abinashnarendiran/Catfish/README.md

 ![matching](https://user-images.githubusercontent.com/1751112/38582315-584e6bc6-3cdd-11e8-856a-e1c0feaf64ba.JPG)

 ### Use Case: When you are matched, you will receive an email to the email address you specified when creating an account.

 ![someonelikesyou](https://user-images.githubusercontent.com/1751112/38582987-9732849c-3cdf-11e8-9da2-039b996fca6d.JPG)

-### Use Case: To further test the mailing functinality please consider using the contact form:
+### Use Case: To further test the mailing functionality please consider using the contact form:

 ![contact](https://user-images.githubusercontent.com/1751112/38583126-09d17de6-3ce0-11e8-8421-f2714fc08573.JPG)
 ![emailfromcatfish](https://user-images.githubusercontent.com/1751112/38583000-9b43b830-3cdf-11e8-8a9b-d6e7cc4bbeb5.JPG)